-Princess Elizabeth was sent to live in the country, where it was though the air was clearer and conditions more favourable to an infant’s health.
+Princess Elizabeth was sent to live in the country, where it was thought the air was clearer and conditions more favourable to an infant’s health.
 Anne visited her often and was known to dote upon her, even as she and Henry doubled down on their obsession with having another child — a male child.
 Anne’s next pregnancy ended early with either a stillbirth of miscarriage; the echoes of Katherine’s troubles conceiving must have been ringing in both her and Henry’s ears.
 To Henry, this meant potentially divesting himself of his new Queen and seeking out another woman to birth him sons; to Anne, it would mean the risk of losing all of her power and influence, not to mention her marriage and, perhaps, her life.

 Traits Henry had enjoyed in her at the advent of their relationship — her outspokenness, quickness to speak her mind, and passionate nature — were no longer endearing, but now annoyed him.
 He began secretly investigating legal and/or religious avenues to divorce Anne without having to return to Katherine; but his investigations ended when Anne became pregnant again.
 It was 1535, nearly ten years after he had first begun to pursue her, and the sex and survival of this next child — both entirely outside of Anne’s control — would go on to define the next part of her story… which we’ll look at next time.